oddnetworks/oddworks/README.md

 All of these components are automatically installed as dependencies when you setup the Oddworks Content Server.
 Oddworks uses [NPM](https://www.npmjs.com/) for dependency and package management (see [Technology](#technology) below).

-The Oddworks Content Server is still currently under the microscope in an internal security audit before being made available in this repository.
+The Oddworks Content Server is currently under the microscope in an internal security audit before being made available in this repository.
 We're planning for a release inside a week - (March 3 - 10, 2016).

 ### TV Connected and Mobile Device SDKs
 The Oddworks SDKs are developed and used in production, but require auditing before we make them publicly available.
 We expect them to be ready in a week(ish) - (March 3 - 10, 2016).